"For God and Country" - "All Aboard"

 IX.
 Orientations - PLEASE READ CAREFULLY

-All young men selected to attend American Legion Hawkeye Boys State are strongly encouraged to attend an orientation prior to arrival at American Legion Hawkeye Boys State.
+All delegates selected to attend American Legion Hawkeye Boys State are strongly encouraged to attend an orientation prior to arrival at American Legion Hawkeye Boys State.
 You may attend the one that is closest to your residence or which best fits your schedule!

-The American Legion Hawkeye Boys State Orientation schedule will be posted to the website at www.ialegion.org as soon as it becomes available.
+The American Legion Hawkeye Boys State Orientation schedule for 2017 is posted to the website at www.ialegion.org.
 Parents are encouraged to accompany the delegates to this orientation.
 The purpose is to acquaint you with American Legion Hawkeye Boys State, answer any questions you may have, address transportation to and from Hawkeye Boys State, and help you prepare.

 The American Legion Post sponsoring you is your first point of contact – they are the Legionnaires who selected you.
-If you are unable to attend your regularly scheduled orientation, contact the Legion Post FIRST, and review the online version of the orientation at http://www.ialegion.org/boys_state.htm.
+If you are unable to attend your regularly scheduled orientation, please attend another District scheduled orientation, and, contact the Legion Post.

 X. LETTER OF ONLINE REGISTRATION